 - Not always a manga generates an anime, the opposite can happen as in the case of Gundam, the most famous giant robot in Japan.

 - The most visited place by manga fans is in the Akihabara neighborhood.

 - Japanese citizens usually spend an average of 117 reais on manga annually (it's cheaper there)

-- One of the most popular is One Piece which since 1997 has sold over 480 million copies worldwide
+- One of the most popular is One Piece, which since 1997 has sold over 480 million copies worldwide.

 - 60% of manga fans are women

-What differentiates manga from common comic books?
+What sets manga apart from ordinary comic books?